Student assessment | TCTA

 • be provided in addition to instruction normally provided to students in the grade level in which the student is enrolled;

-• to the extent possible, be provided by one person for the entirety of the student ’s supplemental instruction period.
+• to the extent possible, be provided by one person for the entirety of the student’s supplemental instruction period.

-Each school district must establish a process allowing for the parent or guardian of a student who fails to perform satisfactorily to request that the student be assigned to a particular classroom teacher in the applicable subject area for the subsequent school year, if more than one classroom teacher is available.
+Each district must establish a process allowing for the parent or guardian of a student who fails to perform satisfactorily to request that the student be assigned to a particular classroom teacher in the applicable subject area for the subsequent school year, if more than one teacher is available.

 Test results release